shaul-da/docs.daml.com/docs/2.7.0/docs/daml-finance/concepts/settlement.rst

 There are some assumptions that need to hold in order for the settlement to work in practice:

-- Bob needs to have an account at the custodian where Alice's holding is held and vice versa (for an example with intermediaries, see `Route provider`_ below.
+- Bob needs to have an account (which is not frozen) at the custodian where Alice's holding is held and vice versa (for an example with intermediaries, see `Route provider`_ below).
 - Both holdings need to be
-  :ref:`Transferable <type-daml-finance-interface-holding-transferable-transferable-24986>`
+  :ref:`Transferable <type-daml-finance-interface-holding-transferable-transferable-24986>`.
-- The transfer must be fully authorized (i.e., the parties allocating and approving an instruction must be the controllers of outgoing and incoming transfers of the corresponding accounts, respectively)
+- The transfer must be fully authorized (i.e., the parties allocating and approving an instruction must be the controllers of outgoing and incoming transfers of the corresponding accounts, respectively.

 Also, note that the allocation and approval steps can happen in any order.